Pratu welcomes original scholarly articles and reports on ongoing research on subjects relevant to the journal’s remit.

 Basically it was quite natural that, in a time of real belief in the resurrection of bodies and the immortality of the soul, overriding importance was not accorded to the body’s remains.
 On the contrary, from the moment when people are no longer sure that they have a soul or that the body will regain life, it is perhaps necessary to give much more attention to the dead body, which is ultimately the only trace of our existence in the world and in language.

 In a time of real belief in the resurrection of bodies and the immortality of the soul, overriding importance was not accorded to the body’s remains.
 On the contrary, . . . when people are no longer sure . . . that the body will regain life, it is perhaps necessary to give much more attention to the dead body, which is ultimately the only trace of our existence.

-Short-form footnotes contain the author’s family name, a short version of the publication’s title (often the part before the colon), and page number.
+Short-form footnotes contain the author’s family name, a short version of the publication’s title (often the part before the colon) and a page number or page range.

 - Tambiah, World Conqueror and World Renouncer, 25.

 - Swearer, Buddhist World of Southeast Asia, 82–87.

 - Miksic and Goh, Ancient Southeast Asia, 407–9.

 For the References list: